fkigawa/ers/README.md

 <br />
 Probably the most important tool I used was socket.io.
 It makes calls between the players of the game really simple, and also accounts for multiple different players all within the same game.
 The high-level understanding of socket.io, in my case, is: A player clicks a button, which causes the client to send a call to the server.
 The server completes a series of steps depending on the button clicked.
 The server sends a call back to the client with instructions to change the game's interface.
 The server is run on the Express.js framework, which is a popular framework when building apps with Javascript.

-I used Bootstraps.js for streamlining the design of the app.
-I wanted to focus on the logic of the card game more than the design.
+I used Bootstrap.js for streamlining the design of the app.
+I didn't put too much work into the design, because I wanted to focus on the logic of the card game.

-I used heroku to launch the card game on the browser, so that it's easily accessible to anyone at any time.
+I used heroku to launch the card game onto the web browser, so that it's easily accessible to anyone at any time.
 I'm honestly a big fan of heroku.

 I spent way more time than recommended on this game (yike!), but I did enjoy building it.
 I hope you enjoy playing it!